-British Airways Deploys Motorola Wave
+British Airways deploys Motorola Solutions Wave Broadband PTT solution

-There were several driving factors for British Airways to commence this project.
+There were several driving factors for our client British Airways to commence this project.
 Firstly, BA needed to relocate operations from its facility in the Compass Centre to its Waterside headquarters and Terminal 5.
 Secondly, the airline needed to reduce the total cost of ownership of voice, video and data services in use.
 Finally, British Airways wanted a way to manage communication services with ease.

 In support of its technology strategy to embrace IP, British Airways had already deployed a CCCM IP telephony solution operating on a converged IP network.
-With IP convergence enabling voice and data packets to be transported on a single network infrastructure, British Airways was now in a position to also transfer its ground-to- air communications onto its IP network.
+With IP convergence enabling voice and data packets to be transported on a single network infrastructure, BA was now in a position to also transfer its ground-to- air communications onto its IP network.